 Since 2018 they are based in Paris, France where they currently explore gender and identity and the influences of identity politics on one's practice in the art world and beyond.

-In an ideal world they claim no country or roots.
-Their work can be found in several collections including World Bank, Washington, and Absa's permanent collection, South Africa.
-They are the overall winner of Absa L'atelier 2017.
+Their works can be found in several collections including world bank Washington and Absa's permanent collection in South Africa.
+They are the overall winner of Absa L'atelier competition 2017.

 "I do not understand my body, neither my political existence as part of the Spanish nation. "

 (Paul B. Preciado)

 I have never understood my political existence as an Iranian woman.

 I live and practice my art in a system that not only forces my existence within these bounding lines, but it strictly forbids me to imagine or claim it otherwise.

 From the beginning of my career in a country where I was born, I was told, how and to what extend I am allowed to exist.

 After more than 10 years and two continents apart from where I was born, I still have benevolent advocates who lay down the rules for me: